 Since excoriation disorder often occurs simultaneously with other conditions like depression and body dysmorphia, it is equally important to target these conditions as well, so that they do not trigger or heighten the urge to pick the skin while it is being treated.

 3. Exercise Regularly

 Aggressive skin picking is mostly triggered by stress, anxiety, and negative moods.
 Adopting a consistent exercise routine is one of the best ways to reduce stress.
-Engaging in regular physical activity can also help keep the mind occupied, and lessen a person’s urge to pick their skin.
-Aerobic exercises — like biking and swimming —minimize muscle tension and improves the overall mood of a person, reducing their impulse to engage in skin picking.
+Engaging in regular physical activity can also help keep the mind occupied, and lessen a person’s urge to do body focused repetitive behavior like hair pulling or skin picking.
+Aerobic exercises — like biking and swimming — minimize muscle tension and improve the overall mood of a person, reducing their impulse to engage in skin picking behavior.

 4. Develop Healthy Self-Care Rituals

-Another helpful way to deal with excoriation disorder is by developing healthy rules and rituals to help control anxiety.
+Another helpful way to deal with excoriation disorder is by developing healthy rules and rituals to help control anxiety, which often causes the body-focused repetitive behavior.
 These self-care routines do not have to be life altering — but can be simple activities like listening to soothing music, eating healthy, or adopting a regular skincare routine.
 These small adjustments can go a long way in curbing stress and reducing the urge to pick the skin.
 Caring for the body can also help a person develop a more positive mindset.